cimug-org/cim-compare/README.md

 ### Option \#2: XMI Baseline and Destination Models as Inputs

-The second usage is to directly specify two XMI 1.1 compliant files representing the "baseline" and “destination” models exported as described later in "Enterprise Architect XMI Export Procedures".
+The second usage is to directly specify two XMI 1.1 compliant files representing the "baseline" and “destination” models exported as described later in [Enterprise Architect XMI Export Procedures](#enterprise-architect-xmi-export-procedures).
 In this scenario the command-line usage takes the following form:

 ```
 java [<jvm-parameter-1>]...[<jvm-parameter-n>] -jar cim-compare-1.3.0.jar \